 We will create our own index.html in the Document Root folder which is /var/www/html in our case.

-You can use various command to create and put content into index.html inside folder.
+You can use various commands to create and put content into index.html inside the folder.
 You can check this tutorial

-For example- one of the simplest option is to use:
+For example- one of the simplest options is to use:

 sudo echo “Hello World from $(hostname -f)” > /var/www/html/index.html